 Sam Davis is professor emeritus at UC Berkeley, where he taught for 38 years.
 He served as interim dean of the College of Environmental Design in 2008-9, interim dean of the School of Social Welfare in 2011-12, chair of the Architecture Department from 1993 to 1996 and associate dean of the College of Environmental Design from 1998 to 2002.
 Davis received the campus's Distinguished Teaching Award in 1973 and the Excellence in ...
 More >

 Jan de Vries is a professor of history and a professor of economics.
 He also has served as chair of UC Berkeley’s history department, dean of social sciences in the College of Letters & Science, and as vice provost for academic affairs.

-His research interests have ranged from European agrarian history and historical demography and urbanization, and environmental and climate history to the history of consumer behavior.
-He ...
+De Vries' research interests have ranged from European agrarian history and historical demography and urbanization, and environmental and climate history to the history of consumer ...
 More >

 Michael Dear is a professor in the College of Environmental Design at UC Berkeley.
 The author/editor of more than a dozen books, he has been a Guggenheim Fellowship holder, a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford, and Fellow at the Rockefeller Center in Bellagio, Italy.

 Dear has received the highest honors for creativity and excellence in research from the Association of American ...
 More >

 J. Bradford DeLong is a professor of economics at the UC Berkeley, chair of its political economy major, a research associate of the National Bureau of Economic Research, and was a deputy assistant secretary of the U.S. Treasury in the Clinton administration.